belindamo/quartz/content/🔗/Fiction/magic.md

 Dim lights turn on and Kal is greeted by an expansive room full of dusty books.
 She’d only ever seen two books before.
 Here, it looked like there were thousands.
 At the very end of the room is a large stack of books and that is where she hears gravel-like mutterings.
 Kal walks in that direction with a dozen questions in her throat.

 The voice anticipates her intentions.
-“Enter.
-Yes, I’m a *xi* expert, and I also dabble in the mind.
-Before you enter, show me what you have.”
+“Yes.
+I am indeed a *xi* expert.
+No. I am not a spell.
+Before  I bother to answer your other silly questions, show me what you have.”

 Kal bows slightly, though she isn't sure whether he can see her, and reaches into her duffel bag.
 She brings out a brown rectangular package tied with tweed.

 She hears papers shifting.
 Interest.
 “Open it for me.”

-“Of course,” Kal unties the package and unwraps the brown paper.
+“Of course,” Kal was told that the Seer liked succinct responses so she kept things short.
+Kal unties the package and unwraps the brown paper.
 The book is titled in Creationary script, *Bhagavad Gita*.
-Kal was told that the Seer liked succinct responses so she kept things short unless asked.

-“How did you get your hands on this?” the Seer asks.
+“How did you get your hands on this?” she hears.

 “Through trade."

+A snort.
 “A lie.
 The only known copy of this book is in the royal treasury.”

 “Well, evidently not.
 This is an untouched copy.”